Visual Builder6 min read

 Release to Connect

-Let go to create the connection - the line will snap into place
+Let go to create the edge.
+The line snaps into place and data will flow through the connection.

 Connection Rules